 A. Although the quality and detail of parts manufactured from both processes are similar, there are a few differences.
 The tooling for thermoformed parts is much less expensive.
 This is because injection molding tools require a cavity and a core, while the tooling used in the thermoforming process is one-sided.
-Because of this simplistic tooling, parts get to production quickly.
+Because of this, parts get to production quicker.
 Another difference is that the tooling used in thermoforming can be easily and affordably modified in the event of a product design change

 Q. Should I choose vacuum forming or pressure forming?

 A. It depends on the benefits you need.

 Vacuum forming works best on products that are simple and don’t require great detail.
 Vacuum forming plastics is a good choice for tight budgets, time constraints, items with large dimensions and lower volume, shorter runs.
 We use industrial vacuum forming as a suitable replacement for other custom forming processes that use sheet metal, fiberglass or wood.

 Pressure forming is recommended when aesthetics are critical.
 The pressure forming process creates parts with detailed textures and crisp features, similar to injection molding.
 And because its tooling and production are simpler and faster than injection molding, pressure forming creates plastic products at a fraction of the cost.
 So, the process selected is based on your needs.

 Q. There are so many material choices – how do I know which one is best?